exploration/compliment-bot/readme.markdown

 - `ssh pi@raspberrypi.local`
 - `cd git/compliment-robot`
 - `./compliment.py`
-  - OR you could edit /etc/rc.local and add the line `cd ~/git/compliment-robot && ./compliment.py`, which would make the program run on system start.
+  - OR you could edit `/etc/rc.local` and add the line `cd /home/pi/git/compliment-robot && sudo ./compliment.py`, which would make the program run on system start.